shreyash0019/Django-Projects/README.md

 ## Features

 - Django-based backend development
-- Integration with databases (e.g., MySQL, SQLite)
+- Integration with databases (MySQL, SQLite)
 - Implementation of models, views, templates, and URLs
 - User authentication and authorization